Search for a recipe

 potatopulithokku

 • Add the cooked potatoes and mix gently.
-Cook in low flame till tamarind paste becomes a thokku-like consistency, stirring in regular intervals to prevent tamarind from sticking to the pan.
+Cook in a low flame till the tamarind paste becomes a thokku-like consistency, stirring in regular intervals to prevent the tamarind from sticking to the pan.
 Add extra oil if required

 potatopulithokku1